gardener/gardener/docs/concepts/apiserver.md

 Updates from one `CloudProfile` to another `CloudProfile` or from one `NamespacedCloudProfile` to another `NamespacedCloudProfile` or even to another `CloudProfile` are not allowed.

 Project viewers have the permission to see `NamespacedCloudProfile`s associated with a particular project.
-Project members can edit the `NamespacedCloudProfile` spec, except for the special fields `.spec.kubernetes` and `.spec.machineImages`.
+Project members can create, edit or delete `NamespacedCloudProfile`s, except for the special fields `.spec.kubernetes` and `.spec.machineImages`.
-In order to make changes to these special fields, a user needs to be granted the custom RBAC verbs `modify-spec-kubernetes` and `modify-spec-machineimages` respectively.
+In order to make changes to these special fields, a user needs to be granted the custom RBAC verbs `modify-spec-kubernetes` and `modify-spec-machineimages` respectively, which is typically only granted to landscape operators.

 ## `InternalSecret`s